section-engineering-education/engineering-education/content/articles/spring-boot-flyway-migrations/index.md

 ### Introduction
-Flyaway is a version control system that is used to maintain database migrations across all application instances.
-This article will create a student management system that will manage database migrations with the flyaway migration tool.
+Flyway is a version control system that is used to maintain database migrations across all application instances.
+This article will create a student management system that manages database migrations with the Flyway migration tool.

 ### Prerequisites
 1. [Java Development Kit](https://www.oracle.com/java/technologies/downloads/) installed on your computer.